HL7/davinci-ecdx/input/pagecontent/signatures.md

 1. Implementers **SHALL** follow the following FHIR R6 [JSON Signature rules](https://hl7.org/fhir/6.0.0-ballot3/datatypes.html#JSON)
    - The Signature.data is base64 encoded JWS-Signature [[RFC 7515]: JSON Web Signature (JWS)]
      - The JWS mime type `application/jose` **SHALL** be indicated in the `Signature.sigFormat` element.
-     - > JSON Web Signature (JWS) is a means of representing content secured with digital signatures or Hash-based Message Authentication Codes (HMACs) using JSON data structures.
+     > JSON Web Signature (JWS) is a means of representing content secured with digital signatures or Hash-based Message Authentication Codes (HMACs) using JSON data structures.
 Cryptographic algorithms and identifiers used with this specification are enumerated in the separate JSON Web Algorithms (JWA). [^fourth]
    - The signature is a [Detached] Signature (where the content that is signed is removed from the JWS)

-     - In other words, the `Bundle.signature` or the QuestionnaireResponse [signatureRequired] extension is removed before signing.
+   - The `Bundle.signature` or the QuestionnaireResponse [signatureRequired] extension is removed before signing.

    - When FHIR Resources are signed, the signature is across the [Canonical JSON](https://hl7.org/fhir/6.0.0-ballot3/json.html#canonical) form of the resource(s)